Randy Arozarena Player Props: Rays vs. Astros

 Randy Arozarena At The Plate

-- Among the qualifying batters in MLB, he ranks 57th in batting average, 24th in on-base percentage, and 63rd in slugging.
+- Among qualifying hitters, he ranks 63rd in batting average, while his on-base percentage ranks 24th and he is 69th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.